varun-kumar-sec/portswigger-labs-writeups/xss/README.md

 ## Apprentice Labs

-☑ Reflected XSS into HTML context with nothing encoded ☑ Reflected XSS into attribute with angle brackets HTML-encoded ☑ Stored XSS into HTML context with nothing encoded
-☑ DOM XSS in document.write sink using source location.search
-☑ DOM XSS in innerHTML sink using source location.search
+[x] Reflected XSS into HTML context with nothing encoded [ ] Reflected XSS into attribute with angle brackets HTML-encoded [ ] Stored XSS into HTML context with nothing encoded [ ] DOM XSS in document.write sink using source location.search [ ] DOM XSS in innerHTML sink using source location.search

 ---